By: Author John Cunningham. Published: 2019/11/14 at 3:59 pm

 A single-bladed mower will not need to be timed.
-A twin-blade walk behind mowers like a Toro or some lawn tractors will need blade timing.
+Twin-blade walk-behind mowers like a Toro or some lawn tractors will need blade timing.
 The purpose of the timed blades is so the blades can overlap.

-What causes a lawn mower to cut uneven?
+What causes a lawn mower to cut unevenly?

 - Deck wheels are set to different heights (Walk behind mower)